 - Food: Depending on your child’s allergies and what meals are served, you might furnish safe chips, a frozen pizza and disposable baking sheet, a special cupcake, etc. Breakfast can be tricky, especially since doughnuts are a popular sleepover breakfast.
 Consider taking along individually wrapped homemade muffins.
 I’ve also sent cereal and rice milk.

-- Bedding: We send a pillow and pillowcase with my son’s name written on it for overnight visits.
+- Bedding: We sent a pillow and pillowcase with my son’s name written on it for overnight visits.
 Sleeping bags are helpful if your child has dust mite or pet allergies.

-- Water: If your child gets nervous or will need a drink of water at night, provide a labeled water bottle.
+- Water: If your child will need a drink of water at night, provide a labeled water bottle.

 - Wipes: Use pre-moistened wipes for a quick wash after playing outside, with pets and before eating.

-- Cell phone: It’s reassuring for your child to have a way to contact you directly.
+- Mobile phone: It’s reassuring for your child to have a way to contact you directly.

 - Contact Info: I always put my phone numbers and my husband’s on a colored card, and hand it to the host.

-When the big day comes, remind yourself that there are six million kids with food allergies in the United States and most have slept over without any dire consequences.
+When the big day comes for the first sleepover, remind yourself that there are millions of kids with food allergies in the United States and most have slept over without any dire consequences.
 You’ve done your homework, your ducks are in a row, so do your best not to let your fear put a damper on your child’s excitement.
 His tired, happy face at pickup time will have made it all worthwhile.